spicybung/ProtoDemonFF/README.md

 ## Acknowledgments

 - Special thanks to the Blender community and contributors.
-- Inspired by the Renderware engine and the GTA multiplayer & modding community.
+- Inspired by the Renderware engine and GTA modding community.
 - Parik27 for his DragonFF Blender Add-on, which without would have made this impossible.